Ted Chiang’s take on time

 On the other hand, The Merchant and the Alchemist’s Gate is a learning experience.
 After finding out an alchemist created a gate that allows time travel to the past and future, a merchant goes back in time to save the love of his life, who died in an accident.
 He does it despite the alchemist’s warnings that the past and future cannot be changed.

 This is the classic time-loop, self-fulfilling trope.
-One could never change any events in the past because they were already done by their future selves, forcing things to happen the way they did.
+One could never change any events in the past because they already happened.
+Their future selves have been back and tried to prevent it, forcing things to take effect the way they did.
 What could be gained from the time-travel experience is a new perception of past events.

-It is exactly what happened to the Merchant.
-He could not stop the death of his wife, but he learned valuable information that helped him move on with his grief and be thankful for the time he and his wife spent together.
+It is exactly what happened to the merchant.
+He could not stop the death of his wife, but he learned valuable information that helped him move on with his grief and be thankful for their time together.

 “Nothing erases the past.
 There is repentance, there is atonement, and there is forgiveness.
 That is all, but that is enough.”

 This is, in my opinion, the most beautifully written story by Ted Chiang.
 He often opts for simpler proses characteristic of sci-fi writers.
-The Merchant and the Alchemist's Gate is a delight to read.
+Not with this one.
+The Merchant and the Alchemist’s Gate is a delight to read.

 That’s it for today, folks.

-Have you read both stories?
+Have you read these stories?
 Which is your favorite?
 Let me know in the comments!

 See you next post,